 - makes sense in the context;

 - is the right part of speech (noun, verb, etc.).

-Now it is your turn to practise.
+Now it’s your turn to practise.
 Answer the Select missing word question below using the strategy outlined above.

 You will hear a recording about income inequality.
 At the end of the recording the last word or group of words has been replaced by a beep.
 Select the correct option to complete the recording.